Power-to-weight ratio explained

 Comparing fairly

-2. Use the same power basis.
-Crank (flywheel) hp is higher than wheel hp by roughly 15% on the drivetrain loss.
-Compare crank-to-crank or wheel-to-wheel, not one against the other.
+Crank (flywheel) hp is higher than wheel hp by roughly 15% of drivetrain loss.
+Compare crank-to-crank or wheel-to-wheel, never one against the other.

-3. Remember it's a straight-line proxy.
-Power-to-weight predicts acceleration well but says nothing about grip, aero or gearing.
+Power-to-weight is a straight-line proxy.
+It predicts acceleration well but says nothing about grip, aero or gearing.

 Rough benchmarks (crank hp, with driver)